CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ## Benchmark

-For testing purposes we use the [NAS BTIO](https://github.com/wkliao/BTIO) benchmark with support to PnetCDF to test the I/O performance on one compute nodes of Mahti.
+For testing purposes we use the [NAS BTIO](https://github.com/wkliao/BTIO) benchmark with support to PnetCDF to test the I/O performance on 16  compute nodes of Mahti.

 * We create an input file with: